delftopenhardware/openhardwarenl/whitepaper.md

 Organization can also use that to see and show to funders what they've been doing.

 Quantifying the impact and userbase of the software is one of the tools for eSceince center to make sure that all the policymaker keep on, funding open source and open science.
 So that's something that we invite everyone to use and we could extend it for open hardware.
 Another area of impact is to participate in this teaching.
 The center has a wide range of courses from basic programming skills to GP programming to keep learning to all sort of things.
 Education of the end users is important for each project to maintain the software also after the end of the project at the eScience center
-# Proposed activities of the NOHI

-+ also check the proposition of the NEWS science communication proposal.